deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-07/AA GETTING STARTED.md

         <b>Figure 7-2.</b> The projects shown in the Solution Explorer window
     </p>

+* To startup the project that will be executed by default when you click the button or press F5, right-click the SportsStore.WebUI and select *Set as Startup project* from the pop-up menu.

 ### INSTALLING THE TOOL PACKAGES
 ### ADDING REFERENCES BETWEEN PROJECTS
 ### SETTING UP THE DI CONTAINER